Chaim Brovender: Biography

 Brovender was born in 1941 in Brooklyn, New York.
 He attended Yeshivah of Flatbush, a coeducational Modern Orthodox day school.
 He later graduated from Yeshiva University with a BA in mathematics and rabbinical ordination from Rabbi Joseph B. Soloveitchik.

-In 1965, he and his wife made moved to Jerusalem, Israel.
+In 1965, he and his wife moved to Jerusalem, Israel.
 Until 1967, he studied in the Kollel of Yeshivas Itri (the Israel Torah Research Institute) under Rabbi Mordechai Elefant.
 In 1974, Brovender completed a doctorate in Semitic languages from Hebrew University.

 In 1967, on the advice of Rabbi Menachem M. Schneerson, Brovender founded Hartman College in Romema, Jerusalem (under the aegis of the Israel Torah Research Institute).
 Its purpose was to serve as a yeshiva for American students who wanted to study in Israel.

 In 1976, Rabbi Brovender founded Yeshivat HaMivtar in French Hill, Jerusalem.
 That same year, Brovender established Midreshet Lindenbaum, originally named Michlelet Bruria, as the women's component of Yeshivat Hamivtar.
 Brovender successfully ran Yeshivat HaMivtar alone until 1985, when he merged it with the network of educational institutions founded by Rabbi Shlomo Riskin called Ohr Torah Stone.

 In 2007, Rabbi Brovender launched WebYeshiva.org, the first live and fully interactive online yeshiva.

 Rabbi Brovender served as a Rav Tzavai (army rabbi) for more than 20 years.